 When we asked our survey participants how they advertise their businesses outside of Google Shopping, 65% listed the Google Display Network—and only 33% listed Bing Shopping.

-Let’s be clear about something: We love that a strong majority of ecommerce businesses are using display advertising to their advantage.
+Let’s be clear about something: We love that a strong majority of ecommerce businesses are using display advertising as an ecommerce tool. to their advantage.
 As we discuss in our Google display ads cheat sheet, the GDN is a fantastic way to both build your brand and keep it at the top of your prospects’ minds.
 You can remarket to past website visitors, explicitly target people in the market for your product, and even turn your customer list into seed audiences.
 Display advertising is a great investment for ecommerce marketing.

 But is it twice as valuable an investment as Bing Shopping?
 Nope.
 That’s not a shot at the GDN; rather, it’s a vote of confidence for Bing.
 Allow us to explain.